 When choosing the right Christmas tree for your home, every store and Christmas tree lot has a forest of Christmas trees to choose from.
-There is spruce, fir, flocked or artificial tree options.
-Everything from goals of the Rockefeller Christmas tree to the Charlie Brown Christmas tree.
+There is spruce, fir, flocked, or artificial tree options.
+Everything from the goals of the Rockefeller Christmas tree to the Charlie Brown Christmas tree.
 The sky is the limit.

 A Forest of Christmas Trees